 #2.
 Build the team; build experience

-The right culture, organizational structure and skill sets are essential to realizing the benefits of machine learning.
+The right culture, organizational structure and skill sets are essential to realizing the benefits of a machine learning investment.
 Look for:

 - Executive support – this plays an important role in building both the organizational power and vision for ML capabilities.
 Engage executives with business benefits, not the merits of “yet another IT project”.